Upcoming courses, events, workshops

 April 8-9 - Permaculture food forest, gardening and farming workshop - Brooksville, Florida

-Our spring Intensive Permaculture Design Course will be held March 15-26, 2017.
-It is our 18th design course.
+Our spring Intensive Permaculture Design Course will be held Oct 25-Nov 5, 2017.
+It is our 19th design course.

 This is an intensive two week course held at our permaculture farm north of Tampa about 20 minutes from Weeki Wachee, FL.
 Students will have the opportunity to participate with and observe permaculture systems installation and operate in an immersive environment, including appropriate tech, innovative greenhouse solutions, perennial food systems, animals, solar and more.